danintel/sawtooth-faq/transaction-processing.rst

 Why is the Apply method in the TP handler called twice?
 --------------------------------------------
 That is by design.
 It can be called more than twice.
-For that rason, the TP handler must be deterministic (have the same output results given the same input).
+For that reason, the TP handler must be deterministic (have the same output results given the same input).

 Do Transaction Processors run off-chain or on-chain?